The best coaches in the world

 9- Rafa Benitez: with Valencia he won two leagues and one UEFA, with Liverpool the coveted Champions League and with Chelsea the coveted EUROPA LEAGUE.
 He has all the titles that a coach can have, always in a good team but never the best.
 A work obsessive, its system is based on defensive rigor, rise of the sides and pressure to the contrary.

 10- Luis Van Gaal: with Ajax he conquered a historic treble partly because he enjoyed a generation of spectacular footballers with Boer's, Kluivert, Overmars, Litmanen and company.
 At Barça he won two leagues but his methods did not convince.
 True to a 4-3-3 and happy football, He was a staunch enemy of the press and players who did not think like him.
 “Never positive, always negative”.
-Words are unnecessary.
+There are too many words.

-11- Vicente del Bosque: two league titles, two European Cups, 1 world, 1 Euro.
+11- Vicente del Bosque: of the Leagues, two European Cups, 1 world, 1 Euro Cup.
 Always without making noise, hooking up star-studded teams with lots of egos.
 A psychologist who has a gift: hit with the changes and win.

 12- Felipe Scolari: offensive wingers, a lot of work on his players, physically strong and compact equipment.
 He wants workers not stars.
 This is how he won a World Cup, like this and with Ronaldo.
 His great must is not to have succeeded in Europe.

 13- Luis Aragones: the inventor of the tiqui-taca.
 The man who took away the bad luck from Spain and led her to win a European Championship when no one believed in him.
 Of a lot of temperament, He took Raúl out of the Red, Cañizares and decided to give the ball to the good guys.
 He created a midfielder team where the ball had music.
 Everything that Spain is owes to him.
 Players know.
 Their talks before starting the matches, anthology.